-Average Annual Total Returns (for the Periods Ended December 31, 2021)
+Average Annual Total Returns (for the Periods Ended December 31, 2022)

-S Ellueu Decelliber 31, 2021) 1-Year 5-Year 10-Year

-Harding Loevner International Small Companies Portfolio - Institutional Class

-Return Before Taxes 13.12% 14.18% 11.70% Return After Taxes on Distributions 12.41% 13.66% 11.10% Return After Taxes on Distributions and Sale of Portfolio Shares 8.44% 11.39% 9.65% MSCI All Country World ex-U.S. Small Cap (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) 12.93% 11.21% 9.46%
+I-Year 5-Year TU-Year International Small Companies Portfoli o - Instituti onal Clas 5 Return Before Taxes -24.32% 1.75% 6.29% Return After Taxes on Distributions 1 -24.59% 1.28% 5.70% Return After Taxes on Distributions and Sale of Portfolio Shares 1 -14.02% 1.47% 5.10% MSCI All Country World ex US Small Cap (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) -19.97% 0.67% 5.24%

-After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+The return after taxes on distributions and sale of Portfolio shares may exceed the Portfolio's other returns due to an assumed tax benefit from any losses on a sale of Portfolio shares at the end of the measurement period.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Portfolio shares through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts.